nyh3/tp/docs/team/heart-of-n1.md

 #### What it does:

 Implemented exception handling for lengthy inputs and overnight classes.
-Classes are now restricted from midnight to 11pm.
+Classes are now restricted from midnight to 11 pm.

 **5. Made TimetableList and ExpenditureList Class More Robust** [#222](https://github.com/AY2324S2-CS2113-W13-3/tp/pull/222)